rayaman/multi/README.md

 Discord
 -------
-Have a question that you need asking?
+Have a question?
 Or need realtime assistance?
 Feel free to join the discord!</br>
 https://discord.gg/U8UspuA</br>

 Planned features/TODO